mui/mui-x/packages/x-charts-vendor/README.md

 const { interpolate } = require('@mui/x-charts-vendor/d3-interpolate');
 ```

-under the hood it's going to will go to an alternate path that contains the transpiled version of the underlying d3 library to be found at `x-charts-vendor/lib-vendor/d3-interpolate/**/*.js`.
-This futher has internally consistent import references to other `x-charts-vendor/lib-vendor/<pkg-name>` paths.
+under the hood, it will go to an alternate path that contains the transpiled version of the underlying d3 library found at `x-charts-vendor/lib-vendor/d3-interpolate/**/*.js`.
+This further has internally consistent import references to other `x-charts-vendor/lib-vendor/<pkg-name>` paths.

 Note that for some tooling (like Jest) that doesn't play well with `package.json:exports` routing to this CommonJS path, we **also** output a root file in the form of `x-charts-vendor/d3-interpolate.js`.

 ## Licenses

-This project is released under the MIT license, but the vendor'ed in libraries include other licenses (e.g. ISC) that we enumerate in our `package.json:license` field.
+This project is released under the MIT license, but the vendored in libraries include other licenses (e.g. ISC) that we enumerate in our `package.json:license` field.